xiaoxiaojuzi/self-hosted-runner/README.md

 # GitHub Actions Self-Hosted Runner on EKS
+*Brief: Do not use AWS IAM User Access Keys directly in GitHub Actions Self-Hosted Runner on EKS.
+Instead, define an IAM role that has minium permissions for Self-Hosted Runner and launch the Self-Hosted Runner with the role.*

-I'm inspired while reading [Github action with k8s self-hosted runner](https://medium.com/geekculture/github-actions-self-hosted-runner-on-kubernetes-55d077520a31), I explore how to deploy GitHub Actions Self-Hosted Runner on [Amazon EKS](https://aws.amazon.com/eks/) which is a managed service and certified Kubernetes conformant to run Kubernetes on AWS and on-premises.
+The article [Github action with k8s self-hosted runner](https://medium.com/geekculture/github-actions-self-hosted-runner-on-kubernetes-55d077520a31) shows how to deploy [GitHub Actions self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners) as a container in [Amazon EKS](https://aws.amazon.com/eks/).
+In this article, [actions-runner-controller (ARC)](https://github.com/actions-runner-controller/actions-runner-controller) operates self-hosted runners for GitHub Actions on EKS.

-It's easy to deploy the GitHub Actions Self-Hosted Runner on EKS as the steps in the above article.
-Generally, we need to use AWS resources on GitHub Actions, for example, we need to push the Docker image built by GitHub Action to AWS ECR.
-How to manage the identity and access to the resources, it is worth thinking about.
+Sometimes, we need to use AWS resources on GitHub Actions self-hosted runner.
+For example, after building a Docker image, we need to push the Docker image to AWS ECR.
+This requires that the self-hosted runner on EKS has permission to ECR.
+There are two ways to do it:

-In the following paragraphs, I will use the case that pushes the docker image to AWS ECR to show the solution.

-Firstly, we just take a look at how to push the Docker image from a runner on K8S to AWS ECR.

-## Push the image from a runner on K8S to AWS ECR
+- Using AWS IAM User Access Keys
+- Using AWS Assume IAM Role

+## Using AWS IAM User Access Keys
-There are 4 steps to push the image from a runner on K8S to AWS ECR.
+There are 4 steps to push the image using access keys on Github Action.

 *note: The following workflow file only includes job steps and env, and omits other configurations for concision.*
 ```YAML